keichi/osx-tag/README.md

 # osx-tag

-This is a module to operate tags on macOS.
+This is a node.js package that allows you to operate tags associated with files on macOS.
+Works only on macOS 10.9 (Mavericks) or later.
-You can get/set/add/remove tags with simple API methods.
-Works only on Mac OSX 10.9.x (Mavericks) or later.

 ## Quick Start
-Install `osx-tag` with npm:

 ```shell
 $ npm install osx-tag